maksvet/Electronic-Medical-Record-Project/emr-app/README.md

 **ReadMe**

-1. To run the _emr-app_ log into Git and navigate to the following repository: https://gitlab.com/DonKur/fs1030-fall2020-grp-d.git
+1. To run the _emr-app_, log into Git and navigate to the following repository: https://gitlab.com/DonKur/fs1030-fall2020-grp-d.git

 2. Clone the repository.